 Figure 1: Percentage of Low- and High-Volume Hospital Management over Time (by Year)

 In order to investigate the impact of surgical volume on short-term outcomes, we separated hospitals into centers that perform relatively higher numbers of sinonasal cancer surgery cases (greater than 5 cases per year) and centers that performed relatively few sinonasal cancer surgery cases (less than 5 cases per year).
-We identified 32 hospitals which averaged more than 5 cases per year and accounted for 28% of all sinonasal surgery cases.
+Thirty two hospitals which averaged more than 5 cases per year were identified and accounted for 28% of all sinonasal surgery cases.
 These hospitals were more frequently represented in high-risk cases, accounting for 32.4% of cases requiring neck dissection, 44.9% of cases with orbital involvement, and 45.7% of cases with skull base involvement, despite comprising only 3.6% of all hospitals that performed sinonasal cancer surgery (Table 2).
 High-volume centers tended to be teaching hospitals (P > 0.001), and large, urban hospitals were also more represented (Table 3).